username00-c/MedRAG/README.md

 Key features of MedRAG include:

 - **Knowledge Graph-Enhanced Reasoning**: Integrates a diagnostic knowledge graph to improve the reasoning ability of the RAG model.
 - **Accurate Diagnostic Support**: Provides specific diagnostic insights and personalized treatment recommendations, even for complex or similar diseases.
 - **Follow-Up Question Generation**: Proactively generates relevant follow-up questions to clarify ambiguous patient information and enhance decision-making.
 - **Evaluated on Real-World and Public Datasets**: Demonstrated superior performance on the public DDXPlus dataset and a private chronic pain diagnostic dataset (CPDD) compared to existing RAG models.

 ---

-## Core Design of MedRAG: Knowledge Graph-Enhanced Reasonin
+## Core Design of MedRAG: Knowledge Graph-Enhanced Reasoning

 The MedRAG approach addresses the following key challenges:

-1. **Knowledge Graph Construction**: Using hierarchical aggregation to build diseases knowledge graph, capturing complex relationships between diseases, categories, and their manifestations.
+1. **Knowledge Graph Construction**: Using hierarchical aggregation to build disease knowledge graph, capturing complex relationships between diseases, categories, and their manifestations.
 2. **RAG-Based Reasoning**: Combines EHR retrieval with diagnostic knowledge graph reasoning to enhance diagnostic accuracy.
 3. **Personalized Diagnostic Suggestions**: Integrates multi-level information to provide personalized treatment and follow-up recommendations.

 ---

 ## Dataset Download

-### Full Test Set

 The full MedRAG test set, including raw image data and annotations, can be downloaded from the links below.
 Due to the large size of the dataset, a lighter version is also available for quicker testing.